 What is Vision Therapy?

 Vision therapy is a personalized regimen of exercises that can improve and strengthen visual functions.
-Each patient has unique needs and different degrees of visual health, which is why Dr. Brennan Nelson and the team at The Vision Therapy Centre At Village Eye Centre create a customized vision therapy program to get the best results for your child.
+Each patient has unique needs and different degrees of visual health, which is why Dr. Brennan Nelson and the team at Village Eye Centre create a customized vision therapy program to get the best results for your child.

 Vision therapy is compared to physical therapy, only for the eyes instead of the entire body.
 The techniques and exercises can teach the eyes to improve specific areas of vision, such as focus, eye teaming, hand-eye coordination, and visual tracking, among other skills.
 The doctor may include prisms or special eyeglasses to boost the therapy program.